Xelbor/Aivis/README.md

 - Added random words feature.
 - Added update notification function.
 - Added many new phrases/commands.
+- Added numbers_converter file to convert numerals to numbers
 - In the interface, you can now change the name of the assistant.
 - The "Communication" tab appeared in the interface, where you can contact the developer.
 - In the interface, you can now customize all the commands for yourself.
 There are many options in the settings!
 - Fixed a lot of minor bugs.

 - This is not a complete list, but these are the main changes in the program

+You can download the already compiled program.
+To do this, download the installer on the same page.

 Thank you for downloading!